Woutitit/woutitit.github.io/analysis-checklist.md

 Are there a lot of automations?
 What gets automated and when and why?

 Are there lots of loops and or samples?
 What?
 Why and how?
-How loud?
+How loud? drag in daw possibly and timestamp and name all the different sections.